hellflame/argparse/.github/ISSUE_TEMPLATE/bug.md

 ---
-name: Bug report
+name: Bug
 about: Create a report to help us improve
 title: ''
 ---

 **Describe the bug**
 A clear and concise description of what the bug is.

 **To Reproduce**
-Fully functional code to reproduce the behavior
+Fully functional code or test case to reproduce the behavior

 You can use the code as a template